1015062E/howto/Find Your Power BI or Fabric Administrator.md

 - **If you are a user** trying to gain access to Power BI content, send these instructions to your IT or Microsoft 365 administrator.
 - **If you are an admin** receiving this request, use the methods above to identify the Fabric Administrators in your tenant.
 - Once identified, contact the appropriate administrator to request access or configuration changes.

 ---

-### Placeholder Notice

-> Replace all organization-specific details with your actual company or department names.
-For example, "contact your IT team" may refer to "contact the [YourOrg] IT Service Desk."

----